 Are you doing enough to protect patrons in your restaurant from foodborne illness?
 Also known as food poisoning, it’s a serious and potentially life-threatening illness.
 According to the Centers for Disease Control and Prevention (CDC), approximately 48 million Americans become sick from foodborne illness each year.
 To put that number into perspective, that’s roughly 15 percent of the U.S. population.
 As a restaurant owner, though, you can protect patrons from salmonella, norovirus and other foodborne pathogens by using the right technology.

 As most culinary professionals know, cooking meat to the right temperature is important in protecting against foodborne illness.
 According to Foodsafety.gov, ground meats — pork, veal, beef, and lamb should be cooked to at least 145 degrees Fahrenheit, and chicken should be cooked to at least 165 degrees Fahrenheit.
 It’s also important that food is defrosted correctly so as to raise the temperature to one suited to cooking.
-This can be done safely in several ways, for instance, you may submerge frozen turkey in cold water to thaw it out before cooking.
+This can be done safely in several ways, for instance, you may to thaw it out before cooking.

 Illness-causing bacteria is everywhere.
 It’s especially common in meats, which is why it’s important to cook them to the appropriate temperatures.
 Undercooked may contain high levels of bacteria, increasing the risk of illness when consumed.

 Temperature Measuring Device

 The problem faced by many restaurant owners is trying towithout destroying the food.
 Cutting into a steak, for instance, offers a general view of whether it’s cooked.
 Most patrons, however, don’t want to see their steak or food chopped up when it reaches their table.

 Thankfully, a temperature monitoring device (TMD) offers a simple and effective solution.
 TMDs are designed to measure the temperature of foods, giving you a better understanding of whether they are safe to serve.